vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 * A set of liquidity buy and sell order shapes (denoted as `buys` and `sells`), which include:
     * Offset: How many ticks away from the reference price you want your orders to be.
 The tick size is the smallest decimal place the market allows for orders.
 There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk
     * Proportion: The proportion of your committed collateral allocated to this order, as a weight
     * Reference price: The price that you want the order offset to reference.
 You can choose from the market’s mid price, best bid price, or the best ask price.
 In the examples below, the reference price is pegged to the mid-price, which means as the mid-price moves, so do the LP orders.
+This would be useful if, for example, you wanted to always provide a spread of 10 ticks, then you could peg your first orders 5 ticks from the mid price on each side.

     (See a full list of applicable reference price levels in the [API documentation](https://docs.vega.xyz/protodocs/vega/vega.proto#peggedreference)), denoted as `reference`

 **To submit the liquidity provision message, you'll also need**:

 * Public key: The public key being used to place the liquidity commitment
-* Propagate: Can be true or false - if true, then the liquidity commitment will be signed and sent as a transaction to the nodes.
-If you prefer to manually submit the transaction, set propogate to false and include the data in a transaction
+* Propagate: Is true or false.
+Propogate is used to define if you want the liquidity commitment sent to the nodes for processing immediately (true), or if you want to manually submit the orders in a transaction (false).
+Note: If you choose to manually submit, it must be within the block tolerance level or it will be rejected

 ### API script
-In the [`sample-api-scripts`](https://github.com/vegaprotocol/sample-api-scripts/) repo, there is a folder named [`submit-create-liquidity-provision`](https://github.com/vegaprotocol/sample-api-scripts/tree/master/submit-create-liquidity-provision), which has a set of scripts to create a new liquidity provision.
+In the [`sample-api-scripts`](https://github.com/vegaprotocol/sample-api-scripts/) repo, there is a folder named [`submit-create-liquidity-provision`](https://github.com/vegaprotocol/sample-api-scripts/tree/master/submit-create-liquidity-provision), which has a set of scripts to create a new liquidity provision using the `liquidityProvisionSubmission` command.

 You can see in the liquidity commitment Python script below that the most important part is the description of the commitment amount, which includes the offset and proportion for each shape.

 The reference price in this example is pegged to the mid price, which means in this commitment the offsets define the spread.
-This would be useful if, for example, you wanted to always provide a spread of 10 ticks, then you could peg your first orders 5 ticks from the mid price on each side.

 However, if you want a dynamic spread that would change depending on how far apart the priced limit orders on the book are, you could peg your buys to the best bid and sells to the best offer.